-If you are both the writer and artist, or writer/artist/programmer on a dating sim or horror game and would like to partner with us we sometimes offer net royalty-share opportunities with up to 50% for the the creator.
+If you are both the writer and artist, or writer/artist/programmer on a dating sim and would like to partner with us we sometimes offer net royalty-share opportunities with up to 50% for the the creator.

 To submit, make sure your work fits into one of the genres on the bottom of this page and send a query introducing yourself and listing your past works and any credentials.
-We give more consideration to dating sims than we do horror games.
 Give us a brief description of your project with a beginning, middle, and end.
 Provide links (not attachments) to multiple examples of your artwork.
 Contact us through our contact page.